 The proposal should indicate the total expected, or planned, attendance.

 The proposal should indicate agreement with the financial arrangements as described herein.
 The society sponsoring the proposed IEA Triennial Congress must carry the financial responsibility for the congress.
-At the IEA Triennial Congress prior to the proposed congress, the sponsoring society must provide a preliminary budget to the Council for approval.
+A preliminary budget shall be provided in the proposal; at the IEA Triennial Congress prior to the proposed congress, the sponsoring society must provide a detailed budget to the Council for approval.
 The IEA may provide a financial advance to the organizing committee, the amount to be determined by the Council.
 Revenue sources in addition to registration fees (i.e., exhibits, sponsorships, etc.) are to be encouraged where feasible.
-Also, the use of professional organizers should be considered, particularly if they offer services in a variety of languages.
 The return to the IEA will be the financial advance plus the appropriate capitation fee per congress registrant (see TITLE 2, Article 2).
 Surplus revenue from the congress will be retained by the host society.
 Expenses of the Council appointed representatives on the organizing committee will be the responsibility of the IEA.

 Article 4.
 Congress organization